xtompie/sensei/README.md

 The container used in the system is [xtompie/container](https://github.com/xtompie/container).
 Services are shared by default.

-The container is connected to the system through `App\Shared\Container\Container` ([App\Shared\Container\Container](https://github.com/xtompie/sensei/tree/master/src/App/Shared/Container/Container.php)), where bindings and providers are defined.
+The container is connected to the system through [App\Shared\Container\Container](https://github.com/xtompie/sensei/tree/master/src/App/Shared/Container/Container.php), where bindings and providers are defined.

 ### Discovery

 The Discovery mechanism scans the source code for classes with names that end with a specific suffix and that implement a given interface.

-For controllers, discovery looks for classes in the `src/` directory with names ending in `Controller` that implement the interface `App\Shared\Http\Controller`.
-This allows automatic discovery of new controllers by simply adding a class.
+For controllers, discovery looks for classes in the `src/` directory with names ending in `Controller` that implement the interface [App\Shared\Http\Controller](https://github.com/xtompie/sensei/tree/master/src/App/Shared/Http/Controller.php).
+This allows automatic discovery of new controllers by only adding one new file into code base.

 ### Controller